-Amy's Quilt - Chocolate is a Girl's Best Friend.
-I intended to have it finished for her Freshman year at Northeastern, but she will get it for her Sophomore year - only a one-year delay!
+I intended to have it finished for daughter Amy's Freshman year at Northeastern, but she got it for her Sophomore year - only a one-year delay!
 The chocolate and other fabrics were purchased in the Seattle area and my good friend Bobbie embroidered the chocolate motifs.
 Chocolate was machine quilted by Kathi Eubank of Hard Candy Quilts.

-Here is the quilt I made for my son James: Tumbling Out of the Jungle.
+Here is the quilt I made for my son James.
 It's a "one-block wonder" to which I added cubes that start out hollow and fill in as they tumble down.
 I had great fun with this one.
 Tumbling was machine quilted by Lori Kukuk.
 It was on display in the 2012 KVQG Show.

 3-D Folded Blocks